Key takeaways

 What are smart locks?

 Smart locks are electromechanical locks that allow users to unlock doors and manage access with smartphones, PIN codes, key cards, or fobs instead of physical keys.
-A smart lock may either replace your existing door lock hardware or be installed on top of an existing deadbolt.
+A smart lock may replace your existing door lock hardware or be installed on top of an existing deadbolt.

 Benefits of smart locks include: